MukongKingsly/Emotion-Detection-from-facial-expression/readme.md

 The project was done in 3 steps;
-- We define our convolution layers
+- Defined convolution layers
-- We train our model by feeding batches of data to it, then save it as "model.json"
+- Train model by feeding batches of data to it, then save it as "model.json"
-- We use it to interprete emotions from facial expressions
+- Use trained model to interprete emotions from facial expressions

-The jupyter notebook file is also saved as Emotion_Detection.pdf and Emotion_Detection.html just to get an overview of the project

 To view the actual code in action you will have to install Jupyter notebook